shanlinnn318/Cyclistic-Year-2023-Analysis/README.md

 rideable_type - Types of bikes: electric_bike, classic_bike and docked_bike

-started_at - In format of MM/DD/YYYY HOUR:MINUTES:SECONDS AM/PM
+started_at - In format of MM/DD/YYYY HH:MM:SS AM/PM

-ended_at - In format of MM/DD/YYYY HOUR:MINUTES:SECONDS AM/PM
+ended_at - In format of MM/DD/YYYY HH:MM:SS AM/PM

 start_station_name - Name of starting station